LukeWood/GenClient/README.md

 > ### ⚠ Don't use this in production ⚠
 >
-> PragDave's [Component library](https://github.com/pragdave/component) is a much more feature complete library and is of much higher quality.
+> PragDave's [component library](https://github.com/pragdave/component) is a much more feature complete library and is of much higher quality.

 GenClient is an elixir metaprogramming library made to generate boilerplate code that I found myself repeatedly writing and changing when working with GenServers.